2025 CONCACAF Nations League Finals: Squads

 Each national team had to submit a final squad of 23 players, three of whom had to be goalkeepers, no later than ten days before the opening match of the tournament.
 If a player presented medical reasons or became injured severely enough to prevent his participation from the tournament before his team's first match, he could be replaced by another player.

 Bracket

 All match times are in EDT (UTC−4) as listed by CONCACAF (local times are in parentheses).

 Semi-finals

 United States v Panama

-The teams had faced each other 28 times previously, but this was their first-ever meeting at the CONCACAF Nations League.
+The teams had faced each other 28 times previously, but this was their first-ever meeting in the CONCACAF Nations League.
 Their most recent meeting was a friendly game in October 2024, won 2–0 by the United States, which marked the debut of coach Mauricio Pochettino at the helm of the USMNT.
 Meanwhile, their most recent competitive meeting was a 2024 Copa América Group C match on June 27, 2024, where Panama won 2–1.